Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 <h4>HTML Lists</h4>
 There are three types of lists in HTML: unordered lists, ordered list, and definition lists.
 The most commonly used listing type is the unordered lists.
-Each item in the list is enclosed in a "</li>" element, which represent a list item.
+Each item in the list is enclosed in a <code4>&ltli&gt</code4> element, which represent a list item.
-For unordered list all items are wrapped in a "<ul></ul>" element.
+For unordered list all items are wrapped in a <code4>&ltul&gt</code4> element.
 It makes  your code more readable, indent the list by adding some spaces or tabs before each one.But this indentation does not affect how the webpage looks.
-To display the list with numbered steps and to show the order clearly we use the ordered list."<ol></ol>" element is used to wrap the list items instead of using "<ul></ul>" element.
+To display the list with numbered steps and to show the order clearly we use the ordered list.<code4>&ltol&gt</code4> element is used to wrap the list items instead of using <code4>&ltul&gt</code4> element.
 These listing types are quite similar except for the wrapping element they use.

 There is also  Definition lists which is used when creating a list that resembles a key-value pair in computer science.
 Instead of just items, it allows you to have terms and their corresponding descriptions.
-The term or key is enclosed in a "<dt>" tag, which stands for definition term and the description or value is enclosed in a <dd> tag, which stands for difinition description.
+The term or key is enclosed in a <code4>&ltdt&gt</code4> tag, which stands for definition term and the description or value is enclosed in a <code4>&ltdd&gt</code4> tag, which stands for difinition description.
-You can have many description for each term by using multiple "<dd>" tags and the entire list is wrapped in a "<dl>" tag, representing the definition list.
+You can have many description for each term by using multiple <code4>&ltdd&gt</code4> tags and the entire list is wrapped in a <code4>&ltdl&gt</code4> tag, representing the definition list.

 <h4>HTML Qoutes</h4>
-The block quote element is used to distinguish the quote from the surrounding text, you can wrap the whole thing in a "<blockquote></blockquote>" element.
-To attribute the quote "<cite>" elememnt is used.
+The block quote element is used to distinguish the quote from the surrounding text, you can wrap the whole thing in a <code4>&ltblockquote&gt</code4> element.
+To attribute the quote <code4>&ltcite&gt</code4> elememnt is used.

-To make things easier, you can use the "<q>" element in HTML, which stands for quote and the browser will automatically provide the appropriate quote marks for you.
+To make things easier, you can use the <code4>&ltq&gt</code4> element in HTML, which stands for quote and the browser will automatically provide the appropriate quote marks for you.
 Date  and Time Inputs
-For date and time HTML uses a single element called "<time>".
+For date and time HTML uses a single element called <code4>&lttime&gt</code4>.
 This element can be used to mark anything that specifies a time of day, or a duration.
-It consists of an opening tag (<time>) and a closing tag (</time>).
+It consists of an opening tag <code4>&ltimee&gt</code4> and a closing tag <code4>&lttime&gt</code4>.
 For example "<time>May 8th</time>" or "<time>May 8th 2025</time>"
 The datetime attribute allows us to specify the date or time in a format that computers can understand.It is written like this: "<time datetime="2025-05-08">May 8, 2025</time>".